27 min read

 I believed, and still believe, in the importance of relationship.
 And at the time, that looked like showing up for people you care about and truly, deeply, boldly, having their backs in a way that gave no one any room to question your care for them.

 If someone was questioning if I cared about them based on my actions, it automatically meant I wasn't doing enough.
 And the same rules applied to them.
+If I was upset about something you did, that was on you to fix my feelings to show me that you care.
+I would do that for you.
+So that was fair to me.

 No wonder it took me so long to get to this place, there was so much shame and disillusionment under that.